-We are committed to electronic archiving and now have more than 2.2 million electronic records to our database.
-Among these you will find photos, scanned pages, and Word documents which you can view, print or download to your computer.
+Efiles is a useful tool to help you stay informed about City operations, activities and history.
+Among the records in the database, you will find photos, scanned pages, and Word documents which you can view, print or download to your computer.
 This is a dynamic system; new records are entered every day.
 Easy access to Council records will help you research past city activities and policies and build upon previous projects.